 The CPPS grants up to a maximum of 30 semester CLEP credits.
 Credits earned in the natural sciences and mathematics section of the CLEP examination will count toward the degree as free electives, but do not replace the requirement for any specific course in biology, chemistry, physics or mathematics.
-Credits earned with other sections of the CLEP examination will count only toward meeting other general education requirements.
+Credits earned with other sections of the CLEP examination will count only toward meeting other core requirements.

 Credit by Exam

 Refer to the University General Academic Policies for Credit by Exam policies that apply to all students.

 All international students are required to submit an internet-based TOEFL meeting the following preferred minimum criteria prior to admission into the Pharm.D.
 Program: